0xnenlabs/SageAI/README.md

 - Unit tests are used to ensure your functions directory is valid, and it tests the function in isolation.
 - It tests whether:
-    - the `functions` directory exists,
+    - the `functions` directory exists.
-    - each function has a `function.py` file,
+    - each function has a `function.py` file.
-    - each `function.py` file has a `Function` object
+    - each `function.py` file has a `Function` object.
     - and more!
 - It also tests whether the input and output types are valid, and whether the function returns the expected output based on the input alone by calling `func(test_case["input"]) == test_case["output"]`.

-> Note that this does not call the vector database nor ChatGPT, and **WILL NOT** cost you money.
+> Unit tests do not call the vector database nor ChatGPT, and **will not** cost you money.

 ### Integration Tests